harshilvaliya/tv-tracker/README.md

-# tv-tracker
+# Anime and TV Show Tracker

-A Next.js website that helps user to track their Anime and TV shows watching.
+This is a Next.js application for tracking your anime and TV show progress.